UpdraftFund/.github/profile/README.md

 Support for ideas are paid in Updraft tokens(UPD).
 Idea creators set the *contributor fee* for their idea as a percentage.
 This goes to previous funders of the idea.
 The idea creator doesn't need to pay the contributor fee.
 Both idea creators and contributors pay an anti-spam fee[^1](in UPD).
 The rest of a contribution is stored and used to determine future earnings as follow-on support comes in.
 The contribution and earnings can be withdrawn at any time; this encourages funders to reduce support for stale ideas.
 Ideas with the highest *interest* (total shares generated; called "relative support" in the Attention Streams doc) are sorted at the top of the default ordering and searches in Updraft.

-A drafter pays an anti-spam fee[^1] (in UPD), sets a funding deadline, a stake amount (also in UPD), a funding goal (in a token they choose), and a contributor fee.
+A solution drafter pays an anti-spam fee[^1] (in UPD), sets a funding deadline, a stake amount (also in UPD), a funding goal (in a token they choose), and a contributor fee.
 Solution funders pay the contributor fee to previous funders.
 What remains goes to a locked solution fund.
 If the goal isn't reached by the deadline, the stake is paid to solution funders (split in proportion to shares, just like contributor fees) and all contributions to the solution fund are refunded.

 Funders can also add any amount to the drafter's stake to attract follow-on supporters; they will get their full stake back if the solution reaches its goal and part of it back (since it's split among funders) if it doesn't.